 Browse all Blog articles — practical writing guides and tips for students.

-In academic and professional writing, the question “do you need to reference when paraphrasing” arises frequently among students, researchers, and content creators.
+In academic writing, the question “is paraphrasing okay in research papers” arises frequently among students and researchers.
 Paraphrasing involves rephrasing someone else’s ideas in your own words while retaining the original meaning.
-This technique is common for avoiding plagiarism, but it does not eliminate the need for proper attribution.
-People […]
+This technique is widely accepted, but only when done correctly with proper attribution.
+People search for this topic to understand ethical boundaries, avoid […]

 Put what you've read into practice